b3mery/Flask-Blog-Web-App/README.md

 Blog Web Application developed for 100 days of code on Udemey.

 At the time of writing, the app has been delployed one [Heroku here](https://ben-blog-app.herokuapp.com/).
 Developed using Flask and Bootstap.
-The html/css/bootstrap structure is sourced from a bootstrap template.
+The html/css/bootstrap structure is sourced from [Start Bootstrap - Clean Blog template](https://startbootstrap.com/previews/clean-blog).